My Plantiful Cooking

 Helpful tips

-Storing suggestion - Barley porridge can be refrigerated for a week, and frozen for 3 months.
-You can eat it cold, or reheat in the microwave or stove before serving.
+Storing suggestion - Barley porridge can be refrigerated for a week and frozen for 3 months.
+Allow frozen barley porridge to thaw overnight in the fridge.

 Save this recipe!